 Nothing can pull someone’s eye toward a kitchen garden quite like the jewel-toned stems and rich green leaves of Swiss chard.
-In the same family as beets and spinach, Swiss chard packs a nutrient-dense punch unmatched by most other leafy greens.
+This member of the beet family packs a nutrient-dense punch unmatched by most other leafy greens.
 Even a small serving gives you more than your daily requirement of vitamins A and K, plus vitamin C, calcium, magnesium, vitamin E, plenty of antioxidants, and fiber.

-If you’re not a huge fan of spinach or kale, consider substituting Swiss chard in your recipes or salads.
-Both the stems and leaves of chard are quite tasty and can be sautéd, tossed into a smoothie, baked, pickled, or eaten raw.
+If you’re not a huge fan of spinach or kale, Swiss chard is a good substitute in salads and so many other recipes.
+Both the colorful stems and leaves of chard are quite tasty and can be sautéd, tossed into a smoothie, baked, pickled, or eaten raw.

 This is the ideal veggie for busy or inexperienced gardeners.
 Native to the Mediterranean, it can tolerate poor soil, water, and even sun conditions, though it flourishes in full sun.

 Let’s look at some tips to grow your own Swiss chard in the greater Austin area and our favorite types to grow in our warmer climate.